-Shin-Ei Doga: After A-Pro split off from TMS, they got 98% of their stocks, 90% of it was sold to TV Asahi, 8% of it became Shin-Ei Doga.
+Shin-Ei Doga: After A-Pro split off from TMS in 1976, they got 98% of their stocks, 90% of it was sold to TV Asahi, 8% of it became Shin-Ei Doga.
 The 2% TMS did not give out to A-Pro was put into Telecom.
 As of 2010, the studio is now 100% owned by TV Asahi.

-Spectrum Animation: Formed in 1988, the studio's first job was to supervise the Koreanstudios responsible for Captain N: The Game Master.
-The company's first (and only) big break was on Batman The Animated Series, providing animation to episodes like "Robin's Reckoning Part 1" and to the movie Mask of the Phantasm.
-The studio also did some work for Cinar as well.
-But, much like KK C&D, they were unable to compete in the anime market and shut down in 1998.
-Most of their staff, like KK C&D's, now work for Production I.G.
+Spectrum Animation: Formed in 1988, the studio's first job was to supervise the Koreanstudios responsible for Captain N: The Game Master (as well as the animation for season 2).
+The company's first (and only) big break was on Batman: The Animated Series, providing animation to nine episodes note "On Leather Wings", "Heart of Ice", "P.O.V", "It's Never Too Late", "Robin's Reckoning, part 1", "Baby-Doll", "Shadow of The Bat, Part 1", and "Vendetta" and the movie Mask of the Phantasm.
+The studio also did some work for Cinar and the animated pilot for Defenders of Dynatron City.
+But, much like KK C&D, they too were unable to compete in the anime market and were forced to shut down in 1998.
+Most of their staff, much like KK C&D's, now work for Production I.G.

-Walt Disney Animation Japan: Founded by Motoyoshi Tokunaga in 1988 as Michael Eisner was opening up a unit in Japannote after he bought out Pacific Animation Corp. and was giving him more money to run the studio.
-The studio stayed open until 2004, when Disney got rid of most of their traditional animation unitsnote however, Roy E. Disney and John Lasseter did save the Los Angeles unit, and the Australia unit stayed open until 2007.
+Walt Disney Animation Japan: Founded by Motoyoshi Tokunaga in 1988 from the former Pacific Animation Corp (the company behind ThunderCats and Silverhawks).
+The studio, obviously, served as Disney's Japanese unit.
+The studio stayed open until 2004, when Disney got rid of most of their traditional animation unitsnote however, Roy E. Disney and John Lasseter mNged to keep the Los Angeles unit afloat for quite a while, and the Australia unit remained until 2007.
 After that most of their staff members went to work for Madhouse, Studio Pierrot or Production I.G.
 The ones who did stick with Tokunaga went on to become...

 Noteworthy TMS staff members include (also counting their Telecom unit):executives and producers